-The Mobee Magic Charger is a cost efficient solution for powering Apple’s Magic Mouse.
+The Mobee Magic Charger [No longer available] is a cost efficient solution for powering Apple’s Magic Mouse.
 Instead of replacing the batteries in your Magic Mouse every 2 weeks, the Mobee Magic Charger utilises a rechargeable battery pack and clever induction charging technology to keep your Magic Mouse charged up and ready to go.

 But what is the Mobee Magic Charger exactly, and how does it work?
 Does this mean that you’ll never have to buy batteries for your Magic Mouse again?
 How does it compare to regular rechargeable batteries?
 We’ll take an in-depth look at the Mobee Magic Charger to answer all these questions.